 Financial Assistance: TAs (generally in the Departments of Statistics or Mathematics), RAs and internships are available.
-Awards are based on GRE scores, transcripts and letters of recommendation.
+Awards are based on GRE scores, transcripts, letters of recommendation, and the personal statement.
 RAs usually are held by continuing students.
 To receive full consideration for financial aid, the completed application must be received by January 15.